dijasila/ASE/doc/ase/md.rst

       :class:`Langevin` (NVT) dynamics.
     - The origin needs to be a fixed point in space.
-If the origin is a particle or molecule, all atoms need to be frozen using, for example, the :class:`~ase/constraints/FixBondLengths`constraint class (center of mass needs to be static).
+If the origin is a particle or molecule, all atoms need to be frozen using, for example, the FixBondLengths constraint class (center of mass needs to be static).
     - Periodic surface model systems need to have the vacuum in *z* direction.
 Stepped surface or surfaces models whose surface are not parallel to the *xy* plane have not been tested and are